donal/odnd-junior-3lbb/README.md

 For each two points of Intelligence above 10, a character can speak an additional language.

+An Intelligence of 15 or higher gives MUs a bonus first level spell.

 ## Wisdom

 Wisdom is the prime requisite for Clerics.

+A Wisdom of 15 or higher gives Clerics a bonus first level spell.

 ## Constitution